 - With Digital Library Federation Born Digital Access Working colleagues, developed “DLF Born-Digital Access Working Group Access Values” (osf.io/ed7vk/), September 2020 and wrote “Collecting User Experiences, Needs, and Desires for Accessing Born-Digital Archival Collections” white paper (osf.io/wd29k), March 2020.

-- With team of practitioners, develop curriculum for Born Digital Access Bootcamps; led two inaugural bootcamps at the New England Archivists Annual Meeting and Digital Archivists of Philadelphia, 2017; and led a third two-hour bootcamp at the Digital Library Forum meeting in Henderson, Nevada, 2018.
+- With team of practitioners, develop curriculum for Born Digital Access Bootcamps; led two inaugural, all-day bootcamps at the New England Archivists Annual Meeting and Digital Archivists of Philadelphia, 2017; and led a third two-hour bootcamp at the Digital Library Forum meeting in Henderson, Nevada, 2018.